Updated October 1, 2018, 2:20 p.m.

 WHAT IS HAPPENING WITH TPS?

-On January 8, 2018, the Secretary of Homeland Security announced the termination of Temporary Protected Status (TPS) for El Salvador in January 2018.
+The Secretary of the Department of Homeland Security (DHS) has also announced the termination of Temporary Protected Status (TPS) for El Salvador in January 2018.
 El Salvador is the country with the largest TPS beneficiaries in the United States.
-Department of Homeland Security (DHS) had also terminated TPS designation for Haiti, Nicaragua, and Sudan earlier last year during 2017.
-The remaining countries with TPS designation (Honduras, Nepal, Somalia, South Sudan, Syria, and Yemen) face uncertainty whether their designation will be extended or not when their respective expiration dates come up in the future.
-You may find more details regarding each country’s TPS status in the table below.
+During 2017, DHS also announced the termination of TPS for Haiti, Nicaragua, and Sudan.
+The remaining countries with TPS designation (Nepal, Somalia, South Sudan, Syria, and Yemen) face uncertainty whether their designation will be extended or not when their respective expiration dates come up in the future.
+See the table below for more details regarding each country’s TPS status.

 |Country||Granted TPS Since||TPS Valid Until||TPS Extension Status||Re-Registration Period||Work Permit Auto-Extended Until|